CDRH/open-oni_nebraska_theme/docs/README.md

-# OpenONI Docs
+# Open ONI Docs

-This documentation focuses on deployment of OpenONI on CentOS 7
+This documentation focuses on deployment of Open ONI on CentOS 7

 Documentation currently references private CDRH documentation and scripts which we plan to release publicly in the future